azure-octo/dapr-apim-demo/README.md

 ### Policy Management

-APIM [Policies](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts#--policies) are defined in XML and are sequentially executed on each request and/or response.
-We will start by defining policy to authorize and throttle all operation invocations, and then add individual policies for each operation to add specific options:
+APIM [Policies](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts#--policies) are sequentially executed on each request.
+We will start by defining "global" policy to authorize and throttle all operation invocations on our API, then add individual policies for each operation to add specific options.

 #### Global Policy

 APIM policies are defined inside of inbound, outbound, and backend elements.
-In our case to apply policy to all incoming requests (before they are forwarded Dapr API), we will place the global `inbound` policy within the inbound section to authorize tokens and rate-limit all requests on all operations.
+In our case to apply policy that will authorize tokens and rate-limit all requests on all operations (before they are forwarded to Dapr API), we will place the global policy within the `inbound` section.

 > Note, while APIM supports many different ways of authentication, for simplicity, this demo will use opaque strings which will be compared to header value in each request.
 Also, the rate limit quota we defined here is being shared across all the replicas of self-hosted gateway.
 In default configuration, where there are 2 replicas, this policy would actually be half of the permitted calls per minute.